Étienne’s home page

 • I was part of the first On Deck Writer Fellowship.

 • I worked part-time in the Interintellect team, helping people host intellectual discussion salons.
-(I still host occasionally.)

 • I wrote a blog in French, on hiatus at the moment.